GrossTrevor/GatorAVL/README.md

 programming, especially in C++.
 Furthermore, this project helped me with testing, something that I was definitely lacking in my previous programming works.
-If I had to start over, I would: A) start earlier, because the past couple of nights have been stressful, B) think recursively from the get-go, because I had to go back through and recurs-ify my functions to make them run with better complexi􀆟es, and C) ensure that memory management is done properly and I do not leave public locations open, another thing I had to go back and fix, taking a lot of extra time.
+If I had to start over, I would: A) start earlier, because the past couple of nights have been stressful, B) think recursively from the get-go, because I had to go back through and recurs-ify my functions to make them run with better complexities, and C) ensure that memory management is done properly and I do not leave public locations open, another thing I had to go back and fix, taking a lot of extra time.
 Overall, a very cool project, akin to the LinkedList, but a great added level of complexity with the balancing.